CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

     nve2       6020       N/A             Up         L2DP  2     CLI N/A
     nve3       6030       N/A             Up         L2DP  3     CLI N/A

 #.
-Now you can store a list of header names from the table as a variable.
+Define a variable ``header`` that contains the list of header names from the table.
 The names must exactly match the output:

    .. code-block:: python

     header = ['Interface', 'VNI', 'Multicast-group', 'VNI state', 'Mode', 'BD', 'cfg', 'vrf']

 #.
-Use ``parsergen`` to parse the output, with the interface name as index 0.
+Use ``parsergen`` to parse the output, where index 0 is the :monospace:`Interface` column header.
 This process creates a Python dictionary of operational statistics per interface:

    .. code-block:: python